 As a landlord, you may consider giving the tenants an incentive they can’t refuse.

 So what if you get an offer on your rental that is too good to refuse, but the buyers want an earlier possession?
 As a landlord, you may consider giving the tenants an incentive they can’t refuse.
 However, that must be financially viable.
-And in such a situation it is advised to get legal councel to make sure that tenants are really out on possession day.
+Make sure you get legal counsel in such a case.
+You want to make sure that tenants are really out on possession day.

 Although we don’t have the statistics for it in place, we do tend to see that rented properties are longer on the market.
 But obviously much will depend on the tenants and your relationship with your tenants.
 Are they clean and tidy?
 Or do you prefer to fix up a few things and paint it, before selling?
 Do they allow showings in a flexible manner?
 Do they leave the premises during showings?
 And so on.